mcsee/Software-Design-Articles/Articles/Theory/How to Get Rid of Annoying IFs Forever/readme.md

 2- A default statement is missing.

-*In this case default behaviour is no needed since exceptions break flow.
+*In this case default behavior is no needed since exceptions break flow.
 In many times a Null Object will be enough.

 [Code Smell 12 - Null](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2012%20-%20Null/readme.md)